e-strauss/JML_XAI_Project/docs/src/shapExp.md

 # About SHAP
-The implementation of SHAP (Shapley Additive Explanations) incorporates the idea of Shapley values, which have their origins in game theory.
+The implementation of SHAP (**SH**apley **A**dditive Ex**P**lanations) incorporates the idea of Shapley values, which have their origins in game theory.
 Shapley values indicate how much a player has contributed to the outcome of a group game.
 This idea has been adapted to explainable AI methods by evaluating how much each feature contributes to the model's prediction, such as in the recognition of an image.

 [The paper](https://arxiv.org/pdf/1705.07874), which introduces the idea of SHAP, presents different variations of SHAP.
-The JML_XAI_Packet implements the Kernel SHAP variant, as it can be easily integrated into the LIME code.
+The JML_XAI_Packet implements Kernel SHAP, which is a model-agnostic variant, as it can be easily integrated into the LIME code and is universally applicable in contrast to model-specific variants of SHAP.

-## How does the code implements SHAP for image input:
+## How does the code implement SHAP for image input:
 ##### 1 Create super pixels for the input image through segmentation
 ---
 The aim of LIME is to generate an interpretable explanation, the first step is to calculate the input image in super pixels.